KhomotsoM93/serverless-url-shortener/README.md

 ## How It Works

 1. Frontend sends a long URL to API Gateway
-2. Lambda generates a short code and stores it in DynamoDB
+2. Lambda generates a short code, save and fetch original URLs (in memory)
 3. Redirects via the short code are also handled by Lambda

 ## Technologies Used

 - AWS Lambda (Python)
 - Amazon API Gateway
-- Amazon DynamoDB
 - Amazon S3 (Static Hosting)

 ---